justincjack/rasp_pi_graphics/README.md

 # Raspberry Pi Graphics
 Simple VBLANK synchronized Raspberry Pi 4 Framebuffer Rendering Simple and highly functional graphics rendering foundation for Raspberry Pi 4B.
 It *may* work on other Raspberry Pis.
 I haven't tested it on any others since I'm using the 4B for the projects I'm working on.
-I suspect it will work just fine.
+The display on which I'm using it is a Raspberry Pi 7" touchscreen display.
+It made a _major_ difference in the rendering of graphics.

 ### **To install:**
 Download or clone this repo.